Defending Against Drunk Driving Charges In Wake County

 Just a few of the potential consequences of a DWI or DUI conviction in North Carolina include:

-- Having your license suspended for 30 days
+- License suspension for 30 days

 - Up to 60 days in jail

-- Difficulty securing employment, housing, education, and loan opportunities in the future
+- Difficulty securing employment, housing, education and loan opportunities in the future

-- You were driving;
+- You were driving.

 Some of the most prevalent defenses against DWI charges include:

 - Inaccurate field sobriety tests and/or the erroneous administration of those tests

 - Illegally stopping an individual or vehicle without reasonable suspicion

 - Extenuating circumstances to explain a failed roadside sobriety test (such as injury, anxiety or exhaustion)